marijazafirovska/Black-Friday-Sales-Prediction/README.md

   - Similarly, same match of the picks is visible on the plots with the separated Product_Category_1 prediction, except for the subcategories with less data.

 3. Additionally, an online research was conducted in order to collect different ideas and to compare the results from the previously presented model.
-The research outcomes showed that none of the online found models treating the same issue, reached better results (i. **R2 score 0.66**, ii. **MAE score 2188**, iii. **RMSE score 2879**, iv. **RMSE score  2739**, v. **R2 score 0.68**).
+The research outcomes showed that none of the online found models treating the same issue, reached better results than the final model with R2 score of 0.73, MAE 2.000 and RMSE 2.664 (i. **R2 score 0.66**, ii. **MAE score 2188**, iii. **RMSE score 2879**, iv. **RMSE score  2739**, v. **R2 score 0.68**).

     1. https://github.com/nanthasnk/Black-Friday-Sales-Prediction/blob/master/Black%20Friday%20Sales%20Prediction.ipynb